treeverse/lakeFS/docs/use_cases/etl_testing.md

 ---
 layout: default
-title: Isolated Dev/Test Environment
+title: ETL Testing Environment
-description: In this tutorial, we will explore how to use lakeFS to create isolated dev/test data environments to run data pipelines.
+description: In this tutorial, we will explore how to safely run ETL testing using lakeFS to create isolated dev/test data environments to run data pipelines.
 parent: Use Cases
 nav_order: 10
 has_children: false
+redirect_from:
+  - /use_cases/iso_env.html
 ---

-# Isolated Dev/Test Environment
+# ETL Testing with Isolated Dev/Test Environment

 ## Why do I need multiple environments?

 When working with a data lake, it's useful to have replicas of your production environment.
-These replicas allow you to test and understand changes to your data without impacting the consumers of the production data.
+These replicas allow you to test these ETLs and understand changes to your data without impacting the consumers of the production data.

-Running ETL and transformation jobs directly in production is a guaranteed way to have data issues flow into dashboards, ML models, and other consumers sooner or later.
-The most common approach to avoid making changes directly in production is to create and maintain multiple data environments.
-Dev environment to develop the data pipelines and test environment where pipeline changes are implemented before pushing it to production.
+Running ETL and transformation jobs directly in production without proper ETL Testing is a guaranteed way to have data issues flow into dashboards, ML models, and other consumers sooner or later.
+The most common approach to avoid making changes directly in production is to create and maintain multiple data environments and perform ETL testing on them.
+Dev environment to develop the data pipelines and test environment where pipeline changes are tested before pushing it to production.

-The issue with this approach is that it's time-consuming and costly to maintain these separate dev/test environments.
+The issue with this approach is that it's time-consuming and costly to maintain these separate dev/test environments to enable thoruogh effective ETL testing.
 And for larger teams it forces multiple people to share these environments, requiring significant co-ordination.

 ## How do I create dev/test environments with lakeFS?

-lakeFS makes creating isolated dev/test environments instantaneous.
+lakeFS makes creating isolated dev/test environments for ETL testing instantaneous.
 This frees you from spending time on environment maintenance and makes it possible to create as many environments as needed.

 In a lakeFS repository, data is always located on a `branch`.
 You can think of each `branch` in lakeFS as its own environment.
 This is because branches are isolated, meaning changes on one branch have no effect other branches.